uvarc/workshop-site/content/lesson/fiji-omero.md

     data.setContent(result);
     data.setDescription("Demo Example");

-    #Use the following namespace if you want the annotation to be editable in the webclient and insight
+    # use the following namespace if you want the annotation to be editable in the webclient and insight
     data.setNameSpace(MapAnnotationData.NS_CLIENT_CREATED);
     dm = gateway.getFacility(DataManagerFacility);
     target_obj = None